 UpToDate: Limb-girdle Muscular Dystrophy

-For patients suspected of having LGMD, broad genetic testing (rather than muscle biopsy) has moved to the forefront of diagnostic investigations.
-Broad genetic testing should be obtained with an LGMD or neuromuscular gene panel, which analyzes multiple genes associated with LGMDs and other muscular dystrophies/myopathies.
+For patients suspected of having LGMD, broad genetic testing (rather than muscle biopsy), has become common.
+Testing should be obtained with an LGMD or neuromuscular gene panel, which contains multiple genes associated with LGMDs and other muscular dystrophies/myopathies.